 - How do their trajectories and practices affect the identities of their children?

-I will gather all available data on marriages between Senegalese and EU citizens.
-Quantitative data gathering will begin with the INED (Institut National d’Etudes Démographiques) for France, the Home Office for Britain and the ANSD (Agence Nationale de la Statistique et de la Démographie) in Senegal.
+I gathered all available data on marriages between Senegalese and EU citizens.
+Quantitative data gathering began with the INED (Institut National d’Etudes Démographiques) for France, the Home Office for Britain and the ANSD (Agence Nationale de la Statistique et de la Démographie) in Senegal.

-Visual elicitation will be carried out by collecting photographs from migrant spouses and using them as a tool in conversations with relatives in the country of origin, on both sides.
+Visual elicitation was carried out by collecting photographs from migrant spouses and using them as a tool in conversations with relatives in the country of origin, on both sides.

-A limited amount of archive research will be conducted on the history of ‘mixed’ marriage in the colony of Senegal.
+A limited amount of archive research was conducted on the history of ‘mixed’ marriage in the colony of Senegal.